1,000+ Opportunities

 The opinions, findings, conclusions, and recommendations expressed are those of the author(s) and do not necessarily reflect the views of the Administration for Children and Families and the Administration on Children, Youth, and Families/Children’s Bureau. \__

-Based on current listing details, eligibility includes: Kansas nonprofits, schools, and agencies serving young children preparing for kindergarten.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Kansas nonprofits, schools, and agencies serving young children preparing for kindergarten.
+Confirm the full requirements in the official notice before applying.